Egyptology and Ancient History with a Foundation Year, BA (Hons)

 Your Egyptology and Ancient History with a Foundation Year Experience

-During your Foundation Year, you will learn the key skills you’ll need to make your degree a success while developing knowledge of your subject area and how it relates to the humanities and social sciences.
+During your Foundation Year, you will learn the key skills you’ll need to make your degree a success, while developing key knowledge that will relate directly to your BA.

 Egyptology and Ancient History with a Foundation Year Employment Opportunities